pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 1.
 Your First Pulumi Program

-You will learn how to create a new Pulumi program using our Pulumi templates, specifically for AWS or Google Cloud with TypeScript.
+You will learn how to create a new Pulumi program using Pulumi templates, specifically for AWS or Google Cloud with TypeScript.
 Create a new directory called `pulumi-challenge` and run the following inside of it:

 {{% chooser cloud "aws,gcp" %}}